jjaggi/smartgrid/README.md

 # Carbon Emissions Data Platform
 Optimising energy consumption based on the real-time Marginal Emissions of an electricity market can substantially reduce the consumer's Carbon Emissions.
 This is a demonstration solution to show how data from several Web based APIs can be mined, visualised and acted upon in a Microsoft Azure solution.
 This solution collects real-time Carbon Emissions data from the WattTime API (https://api.watttime.org/), and global Weather data and weather forecasts from the Wunderground API (https://www.wunderground.com/).
 It then visualises this data over time to allow the user to understand the relationship between the two.
 It demonstrates the ability to collect related pieces of data into a single place to allow automation to act upon the conclusions extracted from it.
 For example, automating devices via the Azure IoT service to minimise net Carbon Emissions.
-For more information, and the source code of the solution, see the project's GitHub page at https://github.com/Microsoft/Smart-Energy-Foundation-Demo-Stack .

 ![Image](https://github.com/Microsoft/Smart-Energy-Foundation-Demo-Stack/blob/master/Images/MarginalEmissionsDashboard.PNG)